neilg63/astrojson/README.md

 # AstroJSON

-AstroJSON is a simple wrapper for the Linux version of the Swiss Ephemeris command line astrology utility that combines one command into many.
+AstroJSON is a simple wrapper for the command line version of the Swiss Ephemeris astrology utility, available as swetest, that combines many queries into one convenient dataset with most combinations required for Western and Indian astrology.
+The development version no longer requires a shell script (available only for reference purposes).

 After installing Swiss Ephemeris (apt-get install sweph on Debian / Ubuntu), you should be able to run the bundled shell scripts, which run all potential queries for a given data/time and location.